 In November 2017, Wall of Sound Editions published a new limited edition book of photographs of Bruce Springsteen made by Frank Stefanko.
 Bruce Springsteen: Further Up the Road is an astounding, 400-page anthology of more than 40 years of largely unseen images, all shot by Stefanko throughout Springsteen's epic career.

-Bruce Springsteen: Further Up the Road will be released as a numbered, limited edition book, available as a Deluxe (copies 1-350) and a Collector edition (copies 351-1978).
-All 1978 copies will be signed by Frank Stefanko.
-This item is the Collector edition, housed in a custom slipcase and signed by Stefanko.
+Bruce Springsteen: Further Up the Road was released as a numbered, limited edition book, available as a Deluxe (copies 1-350) and a Collector edition (copies 351-1978).
+All 1978 copies are signed by Frank Stefanko.
+The Deluxe edition is sold out, but this Collector edition is still available, housed in a custom slipcase and signed by Stefanko.

 Frank Stefanko has spent over four decades working closely with Bruce Springsteen.
 He shot the iconic covers for Darkness on the Edge of Town and The River albums as well as the cover shot for Springsteen's best-selling Born to Run autobiography and accompanying album Chapter and Verse.
 In addition to images and outtakes from those classic sessions, Further Up the Road will feature a never before published shoot with Springsteen from 2004, at his residence in Colts Neck, NJ, and to round things out, in April 2017 Springsteen granted Stefanko a brand new, exclusive shoot at his studio in Colts Neck, specifically for inclusion here.

-The book will be published by Wall of Sound Editions, who in 2016 published the phenomenally successful The Kate Inside, containing never before seen images of the emerging Kate Bush, shot by Wall of Sound's founder Guido Harari.
+The book is published by Wall of Sound Editions, who in 2016 published the phenomenally successful The Kate Inside, containing never before seen images of the emerging Kate Bush, shot by Wall of Sound's founder Guido Harari.

 400 pages 10.5 x 13.5"